Analytical Framework

 East Asian tradition

 Relational duty, hierarchical reciprocity, state as benevolent parent.
 Not rights-based but obligations-based.
 Under Xi Jinping: adapted into "circles of civilisation" with China as enlightened centre.
 AI alignment in this tradition means the state decides what AI serves — not markets, not individuals, but the collective under parental authority.
+When the ruler fails reciprocal duty, the Mandate of Heaven withdraws; less rebellion than recognition that legitimacy has lapsed.

 All three traditions contain a logic of legitimate withdrawal — the Lockean right of revolution, the Rousseauian general will, the Confucian Mandate of Heaven.
 Each can justify overturning an authority that fails its obligations.
 AI accelerates the delegitimisation of existing authority structures.
 That is the convergence point.
 That is also the risk.